Graduate Study Awards

 There are a number of elite graduate study and professional development awards for which qualified students of The King’s College may apply.
-The College advises the student to give the awards listed below first consideration, and provides institutional support and advice for these in particular.
+The College advises the student to give the awards listed below first consideration, and provides advice for these in particular.
 Note that all are for graduate study or professional development after graduation from King’s.

 Top students with a high GPA are encouraged to pursue these awards with the understanding that at times the application process is lengthy (up to 100 hours) and there is no guarantee that a student will attain one of these highly competitive awards.
 Details on individual scholarships appear below, but it is essential that students visit each scholarship’s website for a comprehensive and definitive description prior to considering an application.